 Where does it come from?

 We draw on methodologies from a number of different sources.
-A clear line can be drawn from the work we do to the Circuit Riding movement in the US, as individuals involved with non-profit technology at that time have influenced and mentored many current practitioners who are working around the world.
+A clear line can be drawn from the Circuit Riding movement in the US, as individuals involved with non-profit technology at that time have influenced and mentored many current practitioners who are working around the world today.
 We are aware that this is a very western/US centric perspective, we include it here to provide depth and exemplify how our work has evolved.
 Certainly wisdom has come from many different sources around the world.

 Circuit riding emerged in the US in the mid-’90s as a way to give progressive-leaning non-profits, who had been traditionally wary of technology, a leg up in utilising the Internet.
 The name derives from 19th century preachers in the Western US, who were shared among congregations who couldn’t afford to have their own preacher.
 Modern Circuit Riders are technology evangelisers, translators connecting geeks to non-geek work and, more than anything else, being mentors.
 A Circuit Rider is essentially a roving technology consultant with a big difference: instead of being centred around a particular technology, Circuit Riders are focused on an issue.
 A Circuit Rider’s goal is to help an organisation achieve their mission or win a campaign by using technology as a tactic, rather than the starting point being the technology.